Ratan Tata: Later years

 Upon turning 75, Ratan Tata resigned his executive powers in the Tata group on 28 December 2012.
 An ensuing leadership crisis over his succession drew intense media scrutiny.
-The board of directors and legal division of the company refused to appoint his successor, Cyrus Mistry, a relative of Tata and the son of Pallonji Mistry of the Shapoorji Pallonji Group, which was the largest individual shareholder of the Tata group.
+The board of directors of the company appointed his successor, Cyrus Mistry, a relative of Tata and the son of Pallonji Mistry of the Shapoorji Pallonji Group, which was the largest individual shareholder of the Tata group.
 On 24 October 2016, Cyrus Mistry was removed as chairman of Tata Sons, and Ratan Tata was made interim chairman.
 A selection committee, which included Tata as a member, was formed to find a successor.
 On 12 January 2017, Natarajan Chandrasekaran was named as the chairman of Tata Sons, a role he assumed in February 2017.
 In February 2017, Mistry was removed as a director for Tata Sons.
 The National Company Law Appellate Tribunal later found in December 2019 that the removal of Cyrus Mistry as the chairman of Tata Sons was illegal, and ordered that he be reinstated.
 On appeal, India's Supreme Court upheld the dismissal of Cyrus Mistry.

-Tata has also invested in multiple companies with his own wealth.
-He has invested in Snapdeal – one of India's leading e-commerce websites.
+Tata had also invested in multiple companies.
+He had invested in Snapdeal – one of India's leading e-commerce websites at that time.
 In January 2016, he invested in Teabox, an online premium Indian Tea seller, and CashKaro.com, a discount coupons and cash-back website.
-He has made small investments in both early and late stage companies in India, such as INR 0.95 Cr in Ola Cabs.
-In April 2015, it was reported that Tata had acquired a stake in Chinese smartphone startup Xiaomi.
+He had made small investments in both early and late stage companies in India, such as INR 0.95 Cr in Ola Cabs.
+In April 2015, it was reported that Tata had acquired a stake in the Chinese smartphone startup Xiaomi.
 In 2016, he invested in Nestaway an online real-estate portal that later acquired Zenify to start the online real-estate and pet-care portal, Dogspot.
-Tata also launched India's companionship startup for senior citizens, Goodfellows, in a bid to encourage intergenerational friendships."
+Tata also launched a companionship startup for senior citizens named Goodfellows, to encourage intergenerational friendships.

-Philanthropy
+Philanthropic contributions and endowments

+Tata was a supporter of education, medicine and rural development, and considered a leading philanthropist in India.
+Ratan Tata was the highest international donor to the Cornell University.

+1984 Anti-Sikh Pogrom victims

+In the aftermath of the 1984 Anti-Sikh Riots, Ratan Tata extended his support to affected Sikh survivors by donating trucks through Tata Motors.
+This enabled Sikh truck drivers who had lost their vehicles during the violence to regain their livelihoods.
+His charitable donation enabled many Sikh victims to rebuild their lives and businesses.
+Following this act, Sikh drivers in Punjab and other parts of India continue to remain loyal customers of Tata trucks.

+University of New South Wales

-Tata is a supporter of education, medicine and rural development, and considered a leading philanthropist in India.
-Tata supported University of New South Wales Faculty of Engineering to develop capacitive deionization to provide improved water for challenged areas.
+Tata supported University of New South Wales Faculty of Engineering to develop capacitive deionisation to provide improved water for challenged areas.

-Tata Hall at the University of California, San Diego (UC San Diego), opened in November 2018, houses facilities for the biological and physical sciences and is the home of the Tata Institute for Genetics and Society.
-The Tata Institute for Genetics and Society is a bi-national institution that coordinates research between UC San Diego and research operations in India to assist in societal and infrastructure development in the area of combating vector-borne diseases.
-Tata Hall is named in recognition of a generous $70 million gift from Tata Trusts.